Quranic createdness: Shia

-However, the site quotes another leading Shia Ayatullah Sayyid Abulqasim al-Khui (1899–1992) (in Al-Bayan fi Tafsir al-Qur’an, the Prolegomena to the Qur’an), declaring that "the question of whether the Qur'an was created or eternal is an extraneous matter that has no connection with the Islamic doctrine", and blames the intrusion of the ideas of alien "Greek philosophy" into the Muslim community for dividing the Ummah "into factions which accused each other of disbelief".
+However, the site quotes Abu al-Qasim Khoei (1899–1992), a marja', in his Al-Bayan fi Tafsir al-Qur’an, the Prolegomena to the Qur’an, declaring that "the question of whether the Qur'an was created or eternal is an extraneous matter that has no connection with the Islamic doctrine", and blames the intrusion of the ideas of alien "Greek philosophy" into the Muslim community for dividing the Ummah "into factions which accused each other of disbelief".

-Mutazilah
+Muʿtazilah

 The adherents of the Muʿtazili school, known as Muʿtazilites, are best known for rejecting the doctrine of the Quran as uncreated and co-eternal with God, asserting that if the Quran is the word of God, he logically "must have preceded his own speech".

-Based on Q.2:106 some Mutazilah also argued that if the Quran could be subjected to abrogation, with a new verse abrogating an earlier one, it could not be eternal.
-Other Mutazilah however denied the theory of abrogation and did not believe any verse of the Quran was abrogated.
+Based on Q.2:106 some Muʿtazilah also argued that if the Quran could be subjected to abrogation, with a new verse abrogating an earlier one, it could not be eternal.
+Other Muʿtazilah however denied the theory of abrogation and did not believe any verse of the Quran was abrogated.

 Implications

 Malise Ruthven argues that believers in an uncreated, and thus eternal and unchanging, Quran also argued for predestination of the afterlife of mortals.
 The two ideas are associated with each other (according to Rwekaza Sympho Mukandala) because if there is predestination (if all events including the afterlife of all humans has been willed by God) then God "in His omnipotence and omniscience must have willed and known about" events related in the Quran.

 Believers in a created Quran emphasize free will given to mortals who would be rewarded or punished according to what they chose in life on judgement day.
-Advocates of the "created" Quran emphasized the references to an 'Arabic' Quran which occur in the divine text, noting that if the Quran was uncreated it was – like God – an eternal being.
+Advocates of the "created" Quran emphasized the references to an 'Arabic' Quran which occur in the divine text, noting that if the Quran was uncreated it was—like God—an eternal being.
 This gave it (they argued) a status similar to God, constituting a form of bi-theism or shirk.

-Remi Brague argues that while a created Quran may be interpreted "in the juridical sense of the word", an uncreated Quran can only be applied – the application being susceptible only "to grammatical explication (tasfir) and mystical elucidation (ta'wil)" — not interpreted.
+Rémi Brague argues that while a created Quran may be interpreted "in the juridical sense of the word", an uncreated Quran can only be applied—the application being susceptible only "to grammatical explication (tasfir) and mystical elucidation (ta'wil)"—not interpreted.